thelichedev/blog/posts/team_quality_maturity.md

 In my experience, there is only one factor that make a team delivers an order of magnitude faster: a strict quality standard.

-Yes, quality does pay for itself, but it also repays you 10 times mores.
+Yes, **quality does pay for itself**, but it also repays you 10 times mores.

 Two determining effects that I can't stress enough coumpound themselves to gives mature teams a competitive advantage.